Plenary Speakers

 Ahmed Tawakol is Director of Nuclear Cardiology and Co-Director of the Cardiovascular Imaging Research Center at the MGH.
 He is Associate Professor of Medicine at Harvard Medical School.
 He obtained his medical degree from Stanford Medical School, then trained at Brigham and Women’s Hospital for Internal Medicine, Cardiology, and MGH for Nuclear Cardiology.
 Dr. Tawakol pioneered PET/CT methods for imaging atherosclerotic plaques ; his group developed and validated molecular imaging as a tool to assess atherosclerotic plaque inflammation in humans.
 Using that approach, his group is assessing novel treatments directed against atherosclerotic inflammation in humans and is studying disease mechanisms that trigger cardiovascular disease events.
 Notably, Dr Tawakol’s research includes a focus on multi-organ mechanisms by which stress and depression cause cardiovascular diseases.
 His team provided the first in-human observation linking stress-associated neural activity to subsequent CVD events, thus providing mechanistic insights into how psychosocial stress promotes CVD.
 He is principal investigator on multiple studies funded by the NIH, industrial sponsors, and foundations.

-Plenary Panel 2: State of the Science in Tai Chi & Qigong Research #1
+Plenary Session 02: State of the Science in Tai Chi & Qigong Research Part 1

 Jian Kong